gabriele-h/almapipo/README.md

 both relevant database tables.
 It takes two parameters:
 * Path to the CSV- or TSV-file
-* Intended action for the records listed ('POST', 'GET', 'PUT' or 'DELETE'). **Note:** If none is provided this will default to an empty string.
+* Intended action for the records listed ('POST', 'GET', 'PUT' or 'DELETE'). **Note:** If none is provided this will default to 'GET'.

 ### Usage Example Python Console